BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/README.md

 ![alt text][imageSideToCenter1] ![alt text][imageSideToCenter3]

 At very sharp turns however, the car still didn't steer as sharply as I would have liked it to, and in some cases went off track.
-One possible reason for this could be the large proportion of data points where the steering angle was 0.0.
-To equalize this histogram, I dropped data with steering angles 0.0 with a probability of 0.9 (see `load_data.py` lines 20--28).
-This made the sharpest turns on the simulator tracks possible for the model.
+One possible reason for this could be the large proportion of training data points where the steering angle was 0.0.
+To equalize this histogram and reduce bias towards angles 0.0, I dropped training data with steering angles 0.0 with a probability of 0.9 (see `load_data.py` lines 20--28).
+This selective training data led to a model that was able to navigate the sharpest turns on the simulator tracks.

 ![alt text][imageSteeringAngleHistBiasedTo0] ![alt text][imageSteeringAngleHistEqualized]